|

 Therapy restored

-straightened my body.
-Three months later, in the spring of 2006, I ordered an
+muscles that straightened my body.
+Three months later, in the spring of 2006,

 constrict their waists (Axfords

-it by post, my mother showed me hers that was very similar, only it was laced
+post, my mother showed me hers that was very similar, only it was laced by

-by the side, not the rear.
-She had scoliosis at a young age too and in that
+the side, not the rear.
+She had scoliosis at a young age too and in that time

-time scoliosis was treated with corsets from fabric, like the one I am using
+scoliosis was treated with corsets from fabric, like the one I am using now.

-now.
 I walked a lot wearing the corset, also in the mountains.
-In any case,
+In any case, it is

 |